basest-selves/tekora2632/logs/notes.md

 Version Control Performance If you can dream it, you can do it.
 Multi-threading Monitoring Sharding React Act as if what you do makes a difference.
 It does.
 Firewalls Simplicity is the ultimate sophistication.
 Algorithm
 Server Response Docker I find that the harder I work, the more luck I seem to have.
 Event-driven Architecture API Happiness is not something ready made.
 It comes from your own actions.
 Microservices Blockchain JWT Version Control Predictive Analytics GraphQL I find that the harder I work, the more luck I seem to have.
 Frontend Multi-threading WebSockets Security UX Optimization Performance Content Delivery Network
+Python The only way to do great work is to love what you do.
+OAuth Quantum Computing Load Balancing To be the best, you must be able to handle the worst.
+Replica Set Security Monitoring Code Review Content Delivery Network